arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 end
 ```

 I've used a serialized column for the prices catalog.
-Separate table for price entries could be event easier to handle the entries.
+However separate table for price entries could be event easier to handle the entries.

 ```ruby
 module Products